 - Seasonal footbridge so you have to get your feet wet when it’s not there

-From the parking lot, you will head out on the dirt road towards the horse stables to connect with the beach trail.
-During the summer you can pay to go on a horse ride here, which is a unique experience.
+From the parking lot, you will head out on the dirt road towards the horse stables to connect with the Beach Trail.
+During the summer, you can pay to go on a horse ride here, which is a unique experience as well.

-The only way is to wade through the water and in the winter it was freezing to cross.
-This also meant that I was one of the only people on the entire trail since others didn’t want to walk across it, which is rare in Big Sur.
+The only way across was to wade through the water and in the winter it was freezing to cross.
+This also meant that I was one of the only people on the entire trail, since others didn’t want to walk across it, which is rare in Big Sur.

 The trail continues through a beautiful shaded area with lots of plant life.